-Witness Layton requested that the Commission agree with Blue Ridge that the rates, terms and conditions of any pole attachment agreement that result from this proceeding be kept confidential and therefore proposed that the Commission adopt specific language to be included in the pole attachment agreement on confidentiality.
+Witness Layton requested that the Commission agree that the rates, terms and conditions of any pole attachment agreement that result from this proceeding be kept confidential.
 [Layton, Tr.
 Vol. 1, p.
 63.]
 Witness Booth claimed that pole attachment agreements contain "market sensitive information," although he did not demonstrate any basis for his statement.
 [Booth, Tr.
 Vol. 3, p.
 64.]